Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - Over-promising a project deliverable to a client

-- A supplier shipping the wrong materials
+- Receiving the wrong materials from a supplier

 “No major project is ever installed on time, within budget, with the same staff that started it.”